remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 #### Key Benefits for Front-end Devs

-Lambas are the basis for the backend of many modern web applications.
+Lambdas are the basis for the backend of many modern web applications.
 Rather than run on a monolithic web application server (ex.
 PHP, Ruby), many web applications use a microservices architecture that rely on a number of Lambdas to perform the backend processing necessary for the web site to function.

 In fact, many full-stack frameworks like Next.js, for example, rely on serverless functions (in many cases AWS Lambda) to perform everything from backend processing to server-side rendering.
 Even if you ultimately end up relying on a full-stack framework to deploy all your backend to Lambdas for you, it's good to understand how they function.